qinhuang-poliecon/mlQCA/README.md

 ### Package Installation

-Please download the `mlQCA_Project_Folder.zip` file and unzip it.
-Then, open the `mlQCA.Rproj` file in the folder.
+Please install the packge using the following command in R:

-Next run:

 ``` r
 install.packages("devtools")